 Important: If you use a glass dish, preheat the oven to 325F.

-If you prefer, you can use parchment paper for it, like in this video.
+If you prefer, you can use parchment paper for it, like in this tutorial.

 Use graham crackers crumbs and mix them with butter.
 The original recipe tells me that the butter goes on the pan and the crumbs on top.

 However, I noticed that when I chose this method, the crust was not formed properly, and the bars had a tendency to fall apart.

 Anyway, forming the crust is also easy to do in a food processor if you have one.
 Just pulse crackers with butter together until you have a mixture that looks like wet sand.
 (Here is an article that talks about the perfect graham crackers crust)

 Press the crumb mixture firmly on the bottom of the baking pan and add the coconut flakes evenly.
-On top of the coconut flakes, pour the sweetened condensed milk, trying to spread it as even as possible.
+On top of the coconut flakes, pour the sweetened condensed milk, trying to spread it as evenly as possible.

 While the crust is baking, grab a small saucepan, and over low heat, melt the chocolate chips and peanut butter together.
 When the crust comes out of the oven, spread that mixture over the hot coconut layer.